exo-do/nodebb-plugin-filter/README.md

 This plugin allows to filter topics in the recents page by title name and tags

-To use this pluging you MUST put this code in your recent.tpl file of your theme.
+To use this pluging you MUST put this code in your recent.tpl or category.tpl file of your theme.
 And put the styles you like :)

 ```
 <!-- Recents Filter Plugin Code -->